“Holiday Hot Toys:” Hit and Misses of 2014

 There are a couple problems with the doll.
 It has no off button and it has no volume control.
 The shoes also fall off very easily.
 But if you have a kid that’s mad about Elsa, buy this and try to just let it go.
 (Sorry I couldn’t resist.)

 Final Word on Frozen Snow Glow Elsa Singing Doll: “Frozen” mania continues and this Elsa doll is a nice addition.
 I have already purchased one of these for a birthday party this weekend.
 Definitely an Alpha Mom favorite and a Holiday Hot Toy Hit, and we’re not surprised it’s on the Hot Toy Lists of many of the retailers this holiday season.
-Frozen Snow Glow Elsa Singing Doll can be purchased via our affiliate Amazon, Target, and Walmart.
+Frozen Snow Glow Elsa Singing Doll can be purchased via our affiliate Amazon.

 Zoomer Dino (Buy It)